 When visiting this resort, expect to be greeted by 169 trails, 2,965 acres of skiable terrain, along with a 3,668-foot vertical drop.
 And you can even enjoy night skiing!
 Recognized as one of Colorado’s most family-friendly ski resorts, this snowy winter retreat is the ideal place to bring the entire family, regardless of age and ski ability.

 Breckenridge Ski Resort, in the heart of the Rocky Mountains, is located in Summit County, just 81 miles from Denver.
 As one of the highest elevated ski resorts in North America, with a summit of 12,998 feet, it’s no surprise it’s a magnet for adrenaline seekers and adventurers alike.
-Breckinridge, AKA “Breck,” also boasts some of the best learning terrain in the state!
+Breckinridge, AKA “Breck,” also boasts some of the best learning terrains in the state!

-The 2,908 acres of skiable terrain and 3,398-foot vertical drop isn’t as noteworthy as the rest, but still something worth experiencing.
+The 2,908 acres of skiable terrain and 3,398-foot vertical drop aren’t as noteworthy as the rest, but still something worth experiencing.
 Similar to the others, you can ski, dine, and sleep without leaving the resort.

 Telluride Ski Resort is a year-round resort located in Mountain Village, right next to the historic town of Telluride.
 With only 2,000 skiable acres, it offers the least compared to the other 5 on the list, but you shouldn’t let this deter you.
 There is plenty to do here for beginners and seasoned skiers, and the 3,790-foot vertical drop is the 2nd highest in the state.